sevora/TodoPlusGPT/README.md

 I'm not entirely sure how to set everything up since I last worked with this.
 - `npx react-native start`
 - `npx react-native start --reset-cache`

+## Contributing
+This project is open for improvements.